liyas1719/Midline-Identification_CSC334bd_Barresi-Lab/README.md

 5. pip install tqdm
 6. pip install torch torchvision
 7. pip install matplotlib
+8. pip install scipy

-To run the code if these are installed in the terminal, you can use python Deep-Learning-Code.py
+To run the code if these are installed in the terminal, you can use: python Deep-Learning-Code.py

 ## Purpose